devBamidele/conta/README.md

    - Stay engaged with the app through managed push notifications, powered by the Firebase Cloud Messaging (FCM) API V1.

 5. **Backend Deployment (Google Cloud)**:
-   - Our Node.js server-side code is deployed via Google Cloud Functions, enhancing backend functionality and app performance.
+   - The Node.js server-side code is deployed via Google Cloud Functions, enhancing backend functionality.

 6. **Effortless Distribution (Firebase App Distribution)**:
-   - We use Firebase App Distribution for beta testing and app updates, making it easier to manage and distribute the app to users and testers.
+   - I used Firebase App Distribution for beta testing and app updates, making it easier to manage and distribute the app to users and testers.

 7. **Performance Insights (Analytics and Monitoring)**:
    - To ensure optimal performance, Duo Talk leverages Firebase's Analytics, Crashlytics, and Performance Monitoring SDKs, helping us identify and address potential issues.